RexLinz/ESPwebIO/README.md

 If a query is returning value(s) this response will be JSON formatted for easy processing in the client's application.
 Web browsers will show this in a nice way as well.

+### TCP connections

+Starting with version 2.1 communication is also accepted via TCP or other stream based connection if enabled in main.cpp (see streamIO).
+After connecting to the device requests are sent similar to http requests, terminated by \004 = End Of Text (EOT).
+The example above equal to sending `/GPIB?state=1,22` via TCP.
+Response sent back is formatted equal to http requests and terminated with EOT to simplify parsing of response.

 ### Specifying pin(s)

 Commands where **pins** have to be specified accept a list of comma separated **GPIO** numbers (not ESP chip or development kit pin numbers) e.g. <http://webIO/GPIO?state=22,23> reading state of GPIO pins 22 and 23